galamo/react-103/readme.md

 # Homework 10.7
-1. Go over the last lesson and learn what we dont deeply!
+1. Go over the last lesson and learn what we done deeply!
 2. Read about useEffect cleanup in google, try to understand when we need to use it. https://blog.logrocket.com/understanding-react-useeffect-cleanup-function/
 3. read about react router dom  https://reactrouter.com/en/main